This is the Open Science Grid (OSG) Management website, providing information about the management structure and activities of the OSG Consortium.

 - Miron Livny, University of Wisconsin–Madison, OSG Technical Director and PI

-- Brian Bockelman, Morgridge Institute for Research, OSG Technology lead
+- Brian Bockelman, Morgridge Institute for Research, OSG Services and Technology lead

 - Christina Koch, University of Wisconsin–Madison, OSG Research Facilitation lead